|

 "Feelin' lucky lately".
 The "old warrior"

-Fonzi Thornton, used on earlier Petrus productions as well as
+Fonzi Thornton, used on earlier Petrus productions as well

-that was the brilliant Malavasi's and
+actually produce, that was the brilliant Malavasi's and Romani's

-as producers of the albums, a behavior that naturally made people
+producers of the albums, a behavior that naturally made people

 less eager to work with him to put it mildly.
-Both Dennis Coffey,
+Both Dennis

 Their